Customising your Koha catalogue 2025

 Enable patrons to report problems

-• OPACReportProblem – Enable patrons to submit problems found in the OPAC interface to KohaAdminEmailAddress.
+• OPACReportProblem – Enable users to submit problems found in the OPAC to KohaAdminEmailAddress.

-If your Koha library would like assistance implementing any of these ideas, or if you’re wondering if another idea can be done with Koha, contact Rōpū kohinga for support.
+If you would like assistance implementing any of these ideas for your Koha, or if you’re wondering if another idea can be done with Koha, contact Rōpū kohinga for support.